Omu Okwei: Life and career

 She was elected Market Queen, Chairwoman of the Council of Mothers after amassing a fortune.
 She was the last merchant queen before the British replaced the Council of Mothers' traditional role supervising retailing.

-She is the great great grandmother of Nigerian-British singer Ikstarr.

 Okwei died in 1943 in Onitsha, Nigeria.

+Her nephew, HRH Robert Olisa.
+Nzedegwu II of Ossomari (1894-1999) served as the Executor and Trustee of her estate and custodian of her tomb located at the Ugolo Village Ossomala.
+Additionally, she is the great great grandmother of Nigerian British singer Ikstarr.